Features

 the tubular braid before use (we recommend 110°C for 15 minutes)

 - With a process pressure > 5 bar, it is possible to achieve a fiber weight fraction of 50%.
-However, fibers absorb a lot of resin during hand lamination and tend to look "dry" (unless there is too much) before pressure is applied.
+However, fibers absorb a lot of resin during hand lamination and tend to look “dry” (unless there is too much) before pressure is applied.
 We recommend controlling the amount of glue used to laminate, and impregnating with 50-60% resin by weight.
 Excess resin escapes when the braid is compressed.
-Flax/thermoplastic roving braid

-The great advantage of these braids is that they can be used to produce composite tubes without the need for additional resin, by thermocompression: the braid is compressed and heated, and the thermoplastic melts and diffuses between the flax fibers.
-The braid then hardens as it cools, producing a rigid composite tube that benefits from the properties of flax described above.
-Depending on the tube diameter required, we produce these braids with more or less spindles: from 16 to 96 possible spindles.
-With the most virtuous carbon footprint in the world of composites always in our sights: from the flax fields to our braiding plant, it's just 200km!
-Contact us today to find out more.
-We manufacture all our products in our workshops in France.
+The major advantage of these braids is that they can be used to produce composite tubes without the need for additional resin, using thermocompression: the braid is compressed and heated, and the thermoplastic melts and diffuses between the flax fibers.
+The braid then hardens as it cools, producing a rigid composite tube that benefits from the flax properties described above.

 Request a quote